Deutsch: Canyon / Español: Cañón / Português: Cânion / Français: Gorge / Italiano: Gola

 6. Ravines:

-Ravines are similar to gullies and can be found in various landscapes, providing smaller-scale natural wonders for exploration.
+Ravines are similar to gullies and can be found in various landscapes, providing smaller-scale natural wonders for Exploration.

 Canyons are not only geological marvels but also hold cultural significance for many indigenous communities and have become popular destinations for outdoor activities such as hiking, photography, and river rafting.
 These natural wonders showcase the power of erosion and the resilience of the Earth's surface over millennia.